 31. The amount of household wastes available to be subject to the composting or WtE process is fundamental to the setting-up of facilities.
 A critical mass is required to make any system economically viable.
-If no data is available on the amount of household waste that is generated, estimates may be used as an indicative measure, but these need to be refined when carrying out a feasibility study.
-A survey may be carried out over a sampled number of households and the waste generation rate determined accordingly.
-This data can be used to calculate the total amount of wastes generated over a selected region.
+If no data is a vailable on the amount of household waste that is generated, estimates may be used as an indicative measure, but these need to be refined when carrying out a feasibility study.
+A survey may be carried out over a sampled number of households and the waste generated over a selected region.
 Alternatively, if all wastes are directed to a particular disposal site, the amount of waste disposed may be determined via the use of weighbridge systems at the entrance to the disposal site.